AdobeDocs/campaign-classic.en/help/delivery/using/control-message-content.md

 To improve your recipients' experience and make them open your email, Adobe Campaign enables you to personalize your messages.

 For more on using personalization fields in Adobe Campaign, see [this section](personalization-fields.md).

-Some tips to optimize personalization when building your content are presented in [this section](design-and-personalize.md#optimize-personalization).

 ## Opt-out link and form {#opt-out}